DavidWells/themeable-components/readme.md

 npm start
 ```

+Rename `.componentrc.json.example` to `.componentrc.json` and point to your component theme directory

+In a parent directory install https://github.com/DavidWells/component-themes and point `stylePath` in `.componentrc.json` to the correct folder.

+Then `npm start`

 # Goal
 Create reusable components to be used by all my projects.
 No more recreating the wheel